Constraining Reionization with the $z \sim 5-6$ Lyman-$\alpha$ Forest Power Spectrum: the Outlook after Planck: Discussion

 Recent measurements of the \lyalpha{} optical depth at high redshift have found enhanced scatter at $z>5.5$ that exceeds what can be attributed to density fluctuations alone \citep{Fan:2006,Becker:2015}.
 It has been argued that they are driven by fluctuations in the radiation field \citep{Davies:2016,DAloisio:2016}, or the temperature field \citep{DAloisio:2015}, both of which may be inevitable byproducts of a patchy, extended, and late-ending reionization process.
-Still others have interpreted these fluctuations as evidence that reionization was actually driven by rare AGN \citep{Chardin:2015,Madau:2015}.
-In any case the possible effect of UVB or temperature fluctuations is currently neglected in standard optically thin simulations like the ones used in this work.
-Previous studies have shown that these effects are manifest on much larger scales, $\gtrsim10$ Mpc/h, so much lower $k$ modes than the ones most sensitive to the thermal state of the IGM.
-For example, \citet{DAloisio:2016} computed models with and without temperature fluctuations and showed that they did not generate small-scale power.
-Considering both temperature and UVB fluctuations is clearly the direction that the modeling needs to move forward.
+Still others have interpreted these fluctuations as evidence that reionization was actually driven by rare AGN \citep{Chardin:2015,Madau:2015,Khaire:2016}.
+In any case, the possible effect of UVB or temperature fluctuations is currently neglected in standard optically thin simulations like those we used in this work.
+Previous studies have shown that these effects are manifest on much larger scales, $\gtrsim10$ Mpc h$^{-1}$, that is,so much lower $k$ modes than those most sensitive to the thermal state of the IGM \citep[e.g.][]{Abel:1999,Meiksin:2004,Cen:2009,Pontzen:2014,GontchoaGontcho:2014,Malloy:2015,DAloisio:2016}.
+For example, \citet{DAloisio:2016} computed semi-numerical models with and without temperature fluctuations and showed that they did not generate small-scale power.
+Considering both temperature and UVB fluctuations is clearly the direction in which the modeling needs to move forward.
 We plan to study this in detail in the near future with self-consistent hydrodynamical simulations.